facebook/rocksdb/USERS.md

 Iron.io is using RocksDB as a storage engine for their distributed queueing system.
 Learn more from Tech Talk by Reed Allman: http://www.youtube.com/watch?v=HTjt6oj-RL4

+# Turn
+Turn is using RocksDB as a storage layer for the distributed key/value store, serving about 2.4MM QPS from different datacenters.